 Big or Small Breed of Dog?

-They are cute, cuddly and have all of the love in the world to give.
-But in return, they expect
+They are cute, cuddly and have all of the love in the world to

-the same from you.
-If you plan to buy puppies, then you are in for a treat and a workout all at the same time.
+give.
+But in return, they expect the same from you.
+If you plan to buy puppies, then you are in for a treat and

-These little fur balls are full of energy and cannot wait to unleash it on you, but there is nothing better than
+a workout all at the same time.
+These little fur balls are full of energy and cannot wait to unleash it on you,

-a wag of the tail when you walk in the door.
+but there is nothing better than a wag of the tail when you walk in the door.

-People buy puppies for different reasons, including companionship or to raise them for breeding.
+People buy puppies for different reasons, including

-There are a number of locations to buy puppies, including animal shelters or directly from breeders.
-If you buy
+companionship or to raise them for breeding.
+There are a number of locations to buy puppies, including animal

-puppies from an animal shelter, you are literally saving a life.
-If you are planning to spend money for your new
+shelters or directly from breeders.
+If you buy puppies from an animal shelter, you are literally saving a life.

-pup, there are some important considerations to think about before adopting the newest addition to your
+before adopting the newest addition to your family.

 The first thing to consider if you plan to buy puppies is their demeanor.
 If you want a